Pietro I Orseolo

-Pietro I Orseolo OSBCam, also known as Peter Urseulus, (928–987) was the Doge of Venice from 976 until 978.
+Pietro I Orseolo (928–987) also known as Peter Urseulus, was the Doge of Venice from 976 until 978.
 He abdicated his office and left in the middle of the night to become a monk.
 He later entered the order of the Camaldolese Hermits of Mount Corona.
 He is venerated as a saint in the Eastern Orthodox Church and Roman Catholic Church.

+Biography

 Early life

 Orseolo was born in 928 near Udine to one of the more powerful families in Venice: the Orseolo were the descendants of Doge Teodato Ipato and Doge Orso Ipato.
 At the age of 20 he was named commander of the Venetian fleet, performing distinguished service as a soldier; he waged successful campaigns against the Dalmatian pirates.
 He was also devoted to the Catholic Church.
 He had one son named Pietro II Orseolo, who also became a Doge, and a daughter who married to Giovanni Morosini, a member of the House of Morosini.